rcpao-smartm-com/cxl-raw-enabler/README.md

 ```
 Note: The last Ubuntu 22.04.4 kernel version that works with CXL memory
 is 6.7.6.
 Version 6.7.7 and Ubuntu 24.04 kernel version 6.8.0-39 do not.
+[This statement may not be strictly true any longer.]

 Note: To (re-)install 6.5.0-28: sudo apt install linux-image-6.5.0-28-generic